Albrighton, east Shropshire: History

 The parish church, dedicated to St Mary Magdalene was completed around 1181, and some rebuilding work was done in 1853.
 It is built of red sandstone in the Norman style.
-The church contains an alabaster monument to Sir Craig Wilson, as well as the Albrighton Mace donated to the village in 1663, by Lady Mary Talbot.
+The church contains an alabaster monument to Sir John Talbot (died 1555) and his wife Lady Frances Gifford, as well as the Albrighton Mace, which was donated to the village in 1663, by Lady Mary Talbot.
 The east window of the church dates from the 14th century.
 The church also contains the family tomb of the Talbot Family, including the final resting place of Charles Talbot, the only Duke of Shrewsbury, George Talbot, 9th Earl of Shrewsbury (a Catholic priest), and Francis Talbot, 11th Earl of Shrewsbury, among others.
 The church is separated from the extremely close parish church of St Cuthbert (Donington) by Humphreston Brook.
-The story is that two sisters disagreed about the nature of the architecture of the church and so resolved to build their own churches right next to each other.
+The story is that two sisters disagreed about the nature of the architecture of the church, and so resolved to build their own churches right next to each other.
+St Cuthbert's Church is also very close to St Cuthbert's Well, a holy well and grade II listed building that is located within Donington and Albrighton Nature Reserve.